Skip to main content

 Astral Ascent Game Cover

-Astral Ascent is a single player and multiplayer casual platformer game with a fantasy theme.
+Astral Ascent is a single player and multiplayer casual hack and slash game with fantasy and anime themes.
 It was developed by Bottino Games and was released on November 14, 2023.
 It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews